By Daisy Mae

 I am aware that when you start an email dialogue with a face on a screen it is surreal.
 There’s something about the blank page and your imagination that tempts you to reveal too much about yourself too soon.

 It’s easy to build up quite early on a romantic image of this person you have never met only to have your hopes dashed to smithereens when you do meet them in the flesh.
 So prepare yourself as it’s rather different to meeting someone in a bar swapping numbers and then getting to know them in a I guess ‘natural’ way.

 Overall internet dating did change me.
 I found my inner self again and my individual identity I had somehow lost along the way.
 I laughed at the situations I found myself in and I grew in confidence.
 I am healthier and happier now than I have been for a very long time.

 How can I sum up the experience of Internet dating in midlife?
 It is without doubt, a very convenient way of meeting people you would otherwise never know existed.
 If I could choose one phrase that says it all, this is it.

 My new life is in technicolour, whereas my old life was simply black and white.

-You may also like On Becoming A Midlife Sex Educator – Walker Thornton, Let’s Talk About Midlife Sex and Helping Women Build Self Confidence
+You may also like: On Becoming A Midlife Sex Educator – Walker Thornton and Let’s Talk About Midlife Sex

 Daisy Mae lives in the South of England and as Daisy_234 shares many similar professional, life, and dating, experiences with her protagonist.
 For this reason she has chosen to write under a pen name.
 Her debut novel Dating Daisy (published by Clink Street Publishing 25th July 2017 RRP £10.99 paperback and RRP £3.99 ebook) is available to purchase from online retailers including amazon.co.uk and to order from all good bookstores.